CHIEF EMPIRE OFFICER

 The comedown — empty club, scattered bills

-Twenty-one.
+Twenty-two.
 Three million made.
 Three hundred thousand burned.
 The comedown always comes.

-Twenty Bars · The Prayer
+Thirty Bars · The Prayer

 Age 24